 - What is the average socioeconomic status of my audience members?

 - What types of pillar content do other bloggers in your industry have?
 If you’re still struggling to come up with topic ideas, take a look at the content pieces that are popular on other websites for guidance.
+You can also discover this on sites like Buzzsumo.
 As long as your audiences are similar, the topics that are playing well on other sites in your industry will likely translate well to your own audience (just be sure not to plagiarize!).

 Because you’ll be investing significant resources into developing your pillar content, give the specific topics you’ll cover some serious consideration before moving on to the next step.